Facebook fined $122M in Europe over misleading WhatsApp filing

 Facebook Messenger debuts a new look focused on improving navigation

 Facebook’s 2014 acquisition of messaging app WhatsApp cost $19 billion when it was announced.
-Now the price tag has been bumped up a little more, after European regulators slapped the company with a €110M (~$122M) fine for providing “incorrect or misleading” information at the time of the deal.
+Now the price tag has been bumped up a little more after European regulators slapped the company with a €110M (~$122M) fine for providing “incorrect or misleading” information at the time of the deal.

-The European Commission said today that Facebook told it at that time that it could not automatically match user accounts on its own platform and WhatsApp — yet the company subsequently revealed it would be doing just that.
+The European Commission said today that Facebook told it at that time that it could not automatically match user accounts between its own platform and WhatsApp — yet the company subsequently revealed it would be doing just that.

-The controversial change to WhatsApp’s privacy policy to share user data including phone numbers with Facebook took place in August last year — and led to widespread condemnation of the privacy U-turn.
+The controversial change to WhatsApp’s privacy policy to share user data, including phone numbers, with Facebook took place in August last year — and led to widespread condemnation of the privacy U-turn.

 In a statement today, the European Commission said: “The Commission has found that, contrary to Facebook’s statements in the 2014 merger review process, the technical possibility of automatically matching Facebook and WhatsApp users’ identities already existed in 2014, and that Facebook staff were aware of such a possibility.”

-This follows a Statement of Objections to Facebook detailing the Commission’s concerns last December.
+This follows a Statement of Objections to Facebook detailing the commission’s concerns last December.

 Facebook responded to the fine with its own statement — claiming it had made “errors” in 2014 when it made the filing to regulators.